DominicTWHV/CTI-DB-Dump/README.md

 This repository contains an automatically updated dump of Cockatoo's Threat Intelligence (CTI) database.

-## 🟣 Work in Progress
+> [!IMPORTANT]
-This repo is currently not updated until the bot code is complete.
+> No updates will be pushed until the bot is operational.

 ## About